On Noticing

 The mind is constantly moving: naming, comparing, anticipating.

-To notice is not effort.
-It is the ending of this constant interference.
+To notice is not to stare harder.
+It is the brief ending of this interference.
+The instant before recognition closes the door.

 Nothing has changed.